gotson/komga-website/src/guides/read-progress.md

 ## Supported readers

+### Webreader

-At the moment, only the webreader can track the progress as you read:
+The webreader can track the progress as you read:
 - when you open a book that is in progress, the webreader will resume reading where you left it.
 - when you finish reading a book, the webreader will mark it as read.

+### Tachiyomi

+Tachiyomi can track progress of read books, using the Komga tracker.
+See [here](/guides/tachiyomi.md#track-read-progress) for more details.

 ## Unread and in progress indicators